pikalover6/Wafl/README.md

 ### For instructions and troubleshooting, see our wiki:
 <a href="https://github.com/pikalover6/Wafl/wiki"> Wiki

+#### Thanks:
-#### Thanks a ton to the team at winehq.org for making Wafl possible!
+Thanks a ton to the team at winehq.org for making Wafl possible!
+Thank you to github for hosting this project.

+ Enjoy Wafl

+_Kai Howard_